nrfconnect/ncs-door-lock-and-access-control/docs/other_addons.rst

 Aliro add-ons
 *************

-The |APP_NAME| utilizes the Aliro stack add-on to implement the Aliro protocol.
-The Aliro stack is included as a private module, which means it has restricted access.
+The |APP_NAME| includes a binary library of the Aliro stack.
+The binary is built from the Aliro add-on, which is a private module with restricted access.
-Additionally, it must be configured as a Zephyr module.

 See the following diagram for deployment of software components used by the |APP_NAME|: